 Other - In December 2023, one of our RV properties with approximately 300 sites sustained property damage due to heavy rainfall and flooding in the North Conway, New Hampshire area.
 Based on a preliminary review performed by an insurance adjuster, we recognized asset impairment charges of \$7.0 million during the three months ended December 31, 2023, primarily related to site improvements, vacation rental cabins, and equipment.
-During the three months ended March 31, 2024, we recognized incremental charges of \$4.7 million related to the impacted property, comprised of \$3.1 million for impaired assets and \$1.6 million for debris removal and cleanup.
-The charges were recorded within Catastrophic event-related charges, net in our Consolidated Statements of Operations.
+During the nine months ended September 30, 2024, we recognized incremental charges of \$11.6 million related to the impacted property, comprised of \$3.1 million for impaired assets and \$8.5 million for debris removal, cleanup and repairs.
+We received \$6.0 million in insurance proceeds during the nine months ended September 30, 2024 related to the flood event.
+The charges and related proceeds were recorded within Catastrophic event-related charges, net in our Consolidated Statements of Operations.
 The foregoing estimates are based on current information available after the preliminary review of the damages incurred.
 Actual charges and insurance recoveries could differ from these estimates.
 Any changes to these estimates will be recognized in the period(s) in which they are determined.